simon-ritchie/apysc/docstring_markdowns/apysc/_validation/parent_validation.md

 **[Raises]**

-- ValueError: If specified parent is not None and not `ChildInterface` instance.
+- ValueError: If a specified parent isn't the `None` and `ChildInterface` instance.